rosieRRRRR/pqhd/README.md

 ### **19.6.2 Erasure Evidence Artefact**

-Implementations MAY produce a ledger-recorded artefact documenting enforcement of non-retention semantics.
+Implementations SHOULD produce a ledger-recorded artefact documenting enforcement of non-retention semantics.

 ```
 ErasureEvidence = {